PPC MANAGEMENT SERVICES

 By analyzing each of your primary competitors, we can see what keywords and ads are working for them.

-Why reinvent the wheel if a competitor already has a successful campaign running that we can learn from for FREE?
+Why reinvent the wheel if a competitor already has a successful campaign running that we can learn from at no cost?

 If your primary competitors are getting a good amount of branded traffic, we may also consider building a competitor campaign to siphon traffic from them and flip them into your customer.